Liquid Assets waiting period

 - Loans you have made to other people;

-- Some amounts due from a former employer
+- Some amounts due from a former employer; and

 - Trust funds probably aren’t liquid assets, but it is a good idea to attach information about this anyway to avoid any potential future overpayment.

 If you are single then your payment will be delayed 1 week for every $500 you have above $5,000.
 The maximum period you can be made to wait is 13 weeks.
 Fractions are rounded down.
 For example, if you have $5,600 you would wait one week.
 If you are part of a Youth Allowance or Austudy Couple these amounts double.
 While you are waiting you can work and any income you earn in a waiting period won’t affect your payment, unless it is high enough to otherwise cut you off from payments.

 You only need to declare the liquid assets you have at the time of claiming.
 Your waiting period could be made shorter if you legitimately spend money (liquid asset) before you make a claim.
 You run risks of overpayments and being charged with fraud if you hide money to get Youth Allowance or Austudy earlier.
 They will look at your bank accounts and may notice if you have suddenly withdrawn large amounts of money just prior to claiming without explanation, particularly if that money suddenly bounces back into your account after your claim is processed.